vtex-apps/minicart/README.md

 }
 ```
 #### CSS namespaces
-Below, we describe the namespaces that is define in the minicart.
+Below, we describe the namespaces that are defined in the minicart.

 Class name        | Description                    | Component Source
 ----------------- | ------------------------------ | ------------------------